-WBMT leaders agreed in early formative years that a first initiative should be to conduct annual global surveys of HSCT activity performed by transplant centers (Appendices C1 and C2); a minimal yet essential level of activity information is requested of participating centers.
-The annual survey displays volume of, and main indications for, allogeneic (related, unrelated, and graft source information) and autologous HSCT activity.
-The disease indications for HSCT include main- and sub-class categories.
-These data were previously unknown, and centers were not represented on a map.
-The WBMT needed these baseline data to support future projects and to assist countries in increasing their activity levels and / or in the development of new transplant programs.
+WBMT leaders agreed in early formative years that a first initiative should be to conduct annual global surveys of HCT activity performed by transplant centers (Appendices C1 and C2); a minimal yet essential level of activity information is requested of participating centers.
+The annual survey displays volume of, and main indications for, allogeneic (related, unrelated, and graft source information) and autologous HCT activity.
+The disease indications for HCT include main- and sub-class categories.
 Reporting these global data has become an obligation to the WHO (Section 4.4.1).

-The WBMT survey reporting sheet is available on the WBMT website (wbmt.org/en/wbmt-survey); it is accompanied by the disease indications classification codes to assist in completing the survey.
+The WBMT survey reporting sheet is available on the homepage of the WBMT website; it is accompanied by the disease indications classification codes to assist in completing the survey.

-The WBMT continues to promote the annual survey by publishing findings biannually and presenting results periodically at international meetings (Appendix F); data are presented internationally at least once annually.
-The WBMT encourages other, newer groups (e.g., LABMT and AFBMT) to form their own registries to participate in the survey, and a WBMT representative presents at each Workshop and Symposium (Section 4.2.2), describing the activity data, including the collection process, and encouraging all teams to report their activity data.
+The WBMT continues to promote the annual survey by publishing findings biannually and presenting results at least once annually at international meetings (Appendix F); The WBMT encourages other, growing and developing groups (e.g., LABMT and AFBMT) to form their own registries to participate in the survey, and a WBMT representative presents at each Workshop and Symposium (Section 4.2.2), describing the activity data, including the collection process, and encouraging all teams to report their activity data.
 These data are also provided to the Global Observatory for Donation and Transplantation (Section 4.4.2.4).

-A tool, Transplant Activity Survey (TAS), was designed several years ago for the WBMT Activity Survey.
-This tool allows the reporting of transplant activity via the web using a simple, user-friendly input form that is similar to the reports (easy, single page record) already being provided to WBMT via a regional transplant society, national registry, or individuals at the team / center level.
-Mathematical calculations are performed automatically, avoiding human error.
-Activity data can still be entered at either the country or center level.
+The Transplant Activity Survey (TAS) was designed several years ago for the WBMT.
+This tool allows the reporting of transplant activity via the web using a simple, user- friendly input form being provided to WBMT via a regional transplant society, national registry, or individuals at the team / center level.
+Activity data can be entered at either the country or center level and supplement data provided to the WBMT thru the international outcomes registries.

-These data do not represent an outcome registry, but the TAS is a mechanism by which each country's annual data can be registered with the WBMT and put to further use within the reporting organization.
+These data do not represent an outcome registry, but the TAS is a mechanism by which each country's annual data can be registered with the WBMT and also used by the reporting organization.

 These activity data can be used at the team level for those countries / societies that do not have an existing data collection system (e.g. LABMT, AFBMT).
-If an outcome registry were to be developed, it could potentially use the TAS to identify the activity in those countries that are outside other data collection systems (e.g., CIBMTR, EBMT, etc.), providing a mechanism for follow-up.
+If an new regional or national outcome registry were to be developed, it could potentially use the TAS to identify the activity in those countries that are outside other data collection systems (e.g., CIBMTR, EBMT, etc.), providing a mechanism for follow-up.

-During 2014-2015, a Research Data Task Force developed guidelines for research using these data (Appendix D1).
-A process was identified by which Member Societies can request use of these data for research purposes.
-Member Societies signed Data Transmission Agreements (Appendix D2) with the WBMT in 2016.
-Proposals for the use of these data are reviewed and deliberated by the WBMT Transplant Center / Recipient Committee (Section 3.7).
+The WBMT has guidelines for research using these data (Appendix D1).
+Member Societies can request use of these data for research purposes with signed Data Transmission Agreements (Appendix D2).
+Proposals for the use of these data are reviewed and approved by the WBMT Transplant Center / Recipient Committee (Section 3.7).